 Save time and frustration by learning how to search effectively using keywords.

-- Stick to concrete nouns that directly relate to your topic.
+- For best results, stick to concrete nouns that directly relate to your topic.

 - To find this type of keyword, read an overview of your topic before you start looking for articles.